Evaluating Packages Part 1 - Turn to community

 Downloads for chalk and colors.
 Chalk has more downloads.

 Github stars for chalk and colors.
-Chalk has twice as much stars.
+Chalk has twice as many stars.

-There also exists lists of general modules that are useful regardless of problem area.
+There also exist lists of general modules that are useful regardless of the problem area.

 - Awesome Node.js is a curated list of delightful Node.js packages and resources.